DaleOrders/AWS-Study-Notes/README.md

 - region: can be a double colon (::) if that doesn't matter
 - account-id: the account that owns the resource
   - EC2 needs this
-  - S3 does not need account-id because its globally unique
+  - S3 does not need region and account-id because its globally unique
 - resource-type/id: changes based on the resource

 An example that leads to confusion: